vyan2000/ocml-public/README.md

 # ocml-public
-ocean color modeling:
+# Ocean Color Modeling:
-1. it contains the python script for opening NetCDF files.
+# 1. it contains the python script for opening NetCDF files.